dattmumas/lnked/README.md

 all keys required for Supabase, Stripe, Resend and other services used by the app.

+### Routing Updates

+Collective pages now live under `/collectives/[slug]` instead of directly at the root.
+Account settings have moved to `/dashboard/settings`.
+Old URLs under the previous structure redirect automatically.

 ## 📚 Documentation & Resources

 - [Lexical Docs](https://lexical.dev/docs)